 We will bear the cost of soliciting proxies on the accompanying form.
 In addition to the use of mail, our officers and American Capital AGNC Management, LLC (our "Manager") may solicit proxies by telephone or facsimile.
+We have also engaged the services of Georgeson Shareholder Communications, Inc. for the purpose of assisting in the solicitation of proxies at a fee of approximately \$12,500 plus certain other reimbursable expenses.
 Upon request, we will reimburse brokers, dealers, banks and trustees, or their nominees, for reasonable expenses incurred by them in forwarding our proxy materials to beneficial owners of our common stock.

 The Board of Directors has fixed the close of business on March 9, 2012, as the record date for determining the holders of our common stock entitled to receive notice of and to vote at the Annual Meeting and any adjournments thereof.
-On the record date, there were shares of our common stock outstanding.
+On the record date, there were 228,842,970 shares of our common stock outstanding.
 Only stockholders of record on the record date are entitled to vote at the Annual Meeting and such stockholders will be entitled to one vote for each share of our common stock held, which may be given in person or by proxy duly authorized in writing.
-The presence in person or by proxy of a majority of shares of our common stock held, which may be given in person for the transaction of business at the Annual Meeting.
+The presence in person or by proxy of a majority of shares of our common stock entitled to vote will constitute a quorum for the transaction of business at the Annual Meeting.
 Shares represented by proxies received but marked as abstentions will be included in the calculation of the number of shares considered to be present at the meeting.
 Shares held in a broker's account that are voted by the broker or other nominee on some but not all matters will be treated as shares present for purposes of determining the presence of a quorum.
 However, if you hold your shares in street name and do not provide voting instructions to your broker, your shares will not be voted on any proposal on which your broker does not have discretionary authority to vote (a "broker non-vote").
 Under current rules, your broker will not have discretionary authority to vote your shares at the Annual Meeting on the proposal relating to the election of directors or the amendment to our Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") to increase the authorized number of shares of preferred stock.
 We encourage you to provide instructions to your bank, broker or nominee by carefully following the instructions provided.
 This will ensure that your shares are voted at the Annual Meeting as you direct.